kimutai99/dsc-phase-1-project-v3/README.md

 ## Aviation-Analysis-Project
 ![alt text](image.jpg)
 ## Project Goal
 The goal of this repository is to perform exploratory data analysis (EDA) on the aviation dataset provided.
 You'll explore various aspects such as weather conditions, aircraft models, flight phases, and airports associated with accidents or incidents.
-The analysis will include data cleaning,and data visualization.
+The analysis will include data cleaning,and data visualization

 # Overview of the Aviation Data
 The dataset contains information on aviation accidents, including the event ID, accident number, date, location, and country.
 It also provides details such as the purpose of the flight, fatalities, serious injuries, and weather conditions.